guptavinod/GettingStarted-serverless-notes-app/README.md

 	Serverless: Stack removal finished...
 	```

-11. **STEPS TO RUN THIS Notes backedn APP in OFF-LINE MODE
+11. **STEPS TO RUN THIS Notes backend APP in OFF-LINE MODE
 - Within folder "sls-yml-files", there are 3 files:
 	- serverless-offline-db.yml
 	- serverless-offline-main.yml